 How To Tell If You're An Emotional Eater?

-While occasionally treating yourself to something not-so-healthy isn’t going to derail all of your hard work in Sweat With Kayla, emotional eating can cause problems if you are regularly eating too much of the wrong foods.
+While occasionally treating yourself to something not-so-healthy isn’t going to derail all of your hard work, emotional eating can cause problems if you are regularly eating too much of the wrong foods.
 I also think that relying on food as a source of comfort can lead to an unhealthy mental relationship with food.
-So today, I’m focusing on the signs that you might be an emotional eater.

 You eat when you’re under pressure